 Laura Briggs is Professor and Chair of the Women, Gender, Sexuality Studies Department at the University of Massachusetts-Amherst.
 Her most recent book is Somebody’s Children: The Politics of Transracial and Transnational Adoption.

-Bruce Burgett is Dean and Professor in the School of Interdisciplinary Arts and Sciences at the University of Washington, Bothell, graduate faculty in the Department of English at the University of Washington, Seattle, and Codirector of the UW graduate Certificate in Public Scholarship.
-He is the author of Sentimental Bodies: Sex, Gender, and Citizenship in the Early Republic.
+Bruce Burgett is Dean and Professor emeritus in the School of Interdisciplinary Arts & Sciences at University of Washington Bothell.
+He is author of Sentimental Bodies: Sex, Gender, and Citizenship in the Early Republic, and a co-editor of Keywords for American Cultural Studies.

-Russ Castronovo is Dorothy Draheim Professor of English and American Studies at the University of Wisconsin–Madison.
-He is author of several books, most recently Propaganda 1776: Secrets, Leaks, and Revolutionary Communications.
+Russ Castronovo is Director of the Center for the Humanities and Tom Paine Professor of English at University of Wisconsin-Madison.
+He is the author of Beautiful Democracy: Aesthetics and the Anarchy of Global Culture and Propaganda 1776: Secrets, Leaks, and Revolutionary Communications in Early America.

 Eva Cherniavsky is Andrew R. Hilen Professor of American Literature and Culture at the University of Washington.
-She is completing a book titled Neocitizenship: Political Culture after Popular Sovereignty.
+She is the author of Neocitizenship: Political Culture after Democracy; “Palestine and the Public Sphere,” and “Keyword: #MeToo.”

 Kandice Chuh is a Professor in the PhD program in English at the CUNY Graduate Center, where she is also affiliated with the Mellon Committee on Globalization and Social Change and the American Studies program.
 Her current research brings together aesthetic philosophies and theories, minority discourse, and analysis of globalization’s impact on modern sociopolitical subjectivity.

-Krista Comer is Associate Professor of English and Associate Director of the Center for the Study of Women, Gender & Sexuality at Rice University.
-Her most recent book is Surfer Girls in the New World Order.
+Krista Comer is Professor of English at Rice University and Director of the Institute for Women Surfers.
+She is the author of Surfer Girls in the New World Order and “Thinking Otherwise Across Global Wests.”

 Ann Cvetkovich is Ellen Clayton Garwood Centennial Professor of English and Professor of Women’s and Gender Studies at the University of Texas at Austin.
 Her most recent book is Depression: A Public Feeling.